The Best Creperies in Paris

 4. Crêperie Bretonne Fleurie by L'Épouse Du Marin

 The prices are very reasonable.
-They range from 3€ more or less, the simplest option of the crêpe with butter, to the more special versions with more products for about 11€ approximately.
+They range from around 3€ more or less, the simplest option of the crêpe with butter, to the more special versions with more products for around 11€ approximately.

 Details of interest